justadudewholikesfishing/GoneFishin/whitepaper.md

 - never invest more than what you afford to lose
 - don't trade with leverage (especially not on crypto)
 - always self-custody of your crypto

-# Donations

-# Long-term goals

-The ultimate goal is to make a community-driven coin Collaborations
-Airdrops
-Launching our own launchpad
-Selling real-life product in established stores, getting discounts if people pay with FISHIN'

-We have so many ideas, and this project can be so much then just a memcoin, hope you will help us achieve them!